 3 trends in cosmetic packaging design

-In order to fully capitalize on this bright future, it will be of the utmost importance for all industry players to fully understand the newest trends dictating this market.
+In order to fully capitalize on it, it is of the utmost importance for all industry players to understand the newest trends dictating this market.
 From all reports and surveys available, we have handpicked three main trending axis to follow:

-The changing lifestyle consciousness and rising consumer preference for eco-friendly products are increasing, in particular within the beauty sector where the outside shell of a product must now at all cost reflect the core intention of reaching a sustainable beauty.
+The changing lifestyle consciousness and rising consumer preference for eco-friendly products are increasing.
+This can be particularly seen within the beauty sector.
+Partially because the cosmetic packaging of a product must now reflect the core intention of reaching a sustainable beauty.

 DIY Beauty and Smaller packaging sizes

 Google recently released its 2017 beauty trends reports.
 One of its biggest outtakes is the fast rising of DIY-labeled beauty products.
 They offer their customers the possibility to customize their own cosmetics experience and treatments.

 This trend is particularly intense within the Masks and Maskings subsector.
 This sector fully adopted the DIY language that resonates with the up and coming generation.
 Here’s a good hint from Google’s report that you can´t fail to use the right terminology to better reach target audiences: “Searches for beauty products that specifically include the term ‘DIY’ are growing by 38%”.